ariga/atlas/doc/md/guides/migration-tools/goose-import.md

 ```

 That's better!
 Next, let's verify that Atlas is aware of what migrations
-were already applied using the `migrate status` command:
+were already applied by using the `migrate status` command:

 ```text
 atlas migrate status --dir file://atlas --url mysql://root:pass@localhost:3306/dev